 German Language Game: Practice Umlauts

-German Quick Language Game: practice umlauts.
+With this German Quick Language Game you can practice the German umlauts.
 German has three umlauts: ä ö ü and the letter combination: äu.

 The word "umlaut" means a shift in the quality of the vowel, usually created by fronting and rounding the vowel (fronting: creating in the front of the mouth; rounding: creating with rounded lips).